Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 Adopting a healthy, balanced, and nutritious diet can affect your healing process.
 Usually, you are asked not to eat for two or three hours after rhinoplasty.
 After this period, you can have easy-to-digest dishes that do not make you nauseous, such as mashed potato or mixed soup during your rhinoplasty recovery.
 It is also recommended to avoid too cold or too hot, salty, hard-to-chew, and spicy dishes for a couple of days after the operation.

 Adding protein to your diet is suggested, which can help your body repair damaged tissue in and around the nose.
 Moreover, vitamins A, C, and E during the nose job recovery can boost your immune system and prevent bleeding and scarring after a nose job.

 Cleaning Nose After Rhinoplasty

-On the first days after rhinoplasty, there are two tampons inside your nose and a splint on it.
+On the first days after rhinoplasty, two tampons are inside your nose and a splint on it.
 So you can't clean either inside or outside of it.
 When the splints and tampons are removed, you can gently clean your nose in this way:

 - Dip a cotton ball in a small amount of hydrogen peroxide.
 Then, gently insert it into the nostrils and wipe off the dried blood.
 It will help to wash your nose with hydrogen peroxide twice daily when you wake up and before sleep.

 - After rinsing with hydrogen peroxide, apply an OTC antibiotic ointment inside the nose with a clean finger or cotton swab.
 Polysporin, Neosporin, and bacitracin are topical antibiotic creams that remove dried blood and prevent infection.